Skip to content

 • Compiler flags: -Wall -Wextra -std=c17

-Step 1 — How Are Decimals Stored?
+Step 1—How Are Decimals Stored?
 The World of Floating-Point Precision

-The Three Floating-Point Siblings
+The Floating-Point Trio

 TypeTypical SizeSignificant DigitsLiteral Syntax

-float32-bit (single precision)~7 digits3.14f
+float32-bit (Single Precision)~7 digits3.14f

-long double80 or 128 bitsPlatform-dependent3.14L
+long double80 or 128-bitPlatform-dependent3.14L

 c